 We have seen why form designing is significant and its implications on business.
 We have also seen the most critical aspects of form designing in our previous article.
 Let’s look into the nitty-gritty of form designing.
 Here, we will concentrate on the practical knowledge for designing forms.

 How to organize and present your question:

-A form with 2-3 fields does not need grouping, but for the long forms, grouping the fields manages the content for the users.
-For the screen readers, you can use the <fieldset> markup element, and for the user who can read, make the visual groups differentiate questions and presentation.
+A form with 2-3 fields does not need grouping, but for long forms, grouping the fields manages the content for the users.
+For the screen readers, you can use the <fieldset> markup element, and for the user who can read, make the visual groups differentiate questions and presentations.

 The ways of making groups are,